Starting a Relationship

 Conclusion

-Dating after divorce may feel like an impossible task.
-However, it can be an exciting time to meet people and have fresh experiences.
+Getting back into dating after going through a divorce may feel like an impossible task, but it can also be an exciting time to meet people and have fresh experiences.

 To get the most out of it, wait until the drama has passed and you’re ready to move on.
 Know your boundaries, keep an open mind, and have some fun.